You Have Questions. We Have Answers.

 - Find out what oversight policies they have in place.
 What checks and balances are implemented to ensure accuracy?

-- Ask if the bookkeeper has experience in handling financials for your industry.
+- Ask if the CPA has experience in handling financials for your industry.
 Some industries are more complex than others, so it’s helpful to hire someone who is familiar with the intricacies of your industry.